 This page provides you with instructions on how to extract data from Autopilot and load it into Google BigQuery.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

-Autopilot is a visual tool that allows marketers to track the customer journey of their prospects.
-Some of the information stored in Autopilot can be valuable input for business analytics, but getting the information into a data warehouse can be a chore.
+Autopilot is a visual tool that allows marketers to track their prospects' customer journeys.
+Some of the information stored in Autopilot is valuable input for business analytics.

 What is Google BigQuery?